How the right advice and information can lead to employment

 Yet the future has not always looked so bright for Knani.
 In 2016, he could see no future for himself in his home country, where the youth unemployment rate is very high.
 And so he travelled to Germany in the hope of finding employment.
 However, Knani’s application for a work permit was rejected, and after spending several months in an initial reception centre, he returned to Tunisia.

-On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and in collaboration with national employment agencies, GIZ is currently operating eight centres – in Albania, Serbia, Kosovo, Tunisia, Morocco, Ghana, Senegal and Iraq.
-Further advisory services are planned in Nigeria and Afghanistan.
+On behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and in collaboration with national employment agencies, GIZ currently operates advisory centres in the partner countries Albania, Egypt, Ghana, Iraq, Kosovo, Morocco, Nigeria, Pakistan, Senegal, Serbia and Tunisia.
+Further advisory services are planned in the Gambia.

 The centres, which were set up gradually from 2015 onwards, have been well received: a total of 38,000 people have been given advice and information so far, 2,000 of whom were returnees.
 Around 10,000 people have taken part in job application training, and a further 70,200 have been reached through job and career fairs and information events.